 As we feared, we awoke for a dawn departure only to find fog hanging in the air.
 Not cool.

 Depending on perspective, the fog either was patchy and not a real concern (“Let’s beat the Badger!”) or it was horrible and unsafe.
 When the TowBoatUS captain told Dana he wouldn’t go out if he was us, we opted to turn the engine off again.
 We reported to the day’s fleet and everyone agreed.
-Of course, 3 minutes later the dude took off in the tow boat.
+Of course, three minutes later the dude took off in the tow boat.
 But he’s a professional and knows the area and is getting paid, so we heeded his advice.
 At least we were able to tidy up a bit, and Doug took an unexpected pre-travel shower.
-Dana walked the boys 3 times.
+Dana walked the boys a third time.

 By 8, things looked better from the parking lot.

 Unfortunately we don’t steer from the parking lot.
 At pilothouse level the visibility still sucked.

 At 9, however, the fog parted like Moses and the Israelites were crossing it.